saurashmi25boe10062-cmd/My-Project/README.md

 Sequence Diagram: Illustrates the step-by-step communication process when a patient submits data and receives a prediction.
 Class/Component Diagram: Details the structure of your software components (e.g., the relationship between your Patient class, MLModelService, and DBConnector).
 ER Diagram (Entity-Relationship Diagram): Maps out your database structure, showing tables (entities) like Patient, HealthData, and RiskPrediction, and the relationships between them.
-Submission Files
-Your final submission is a two-part delivery:
-GitHub Repository: This is your public working code.
-It must contain:
-README.md: The project summary, key features, technologies, and clear instructions on how to install and run the code. statement.md: A document outlining the problem, scope, target users, and high-level features.
-The Source Code: The modular implementation files (.py, .html, etc.).
-Project Report (PDF): This detailed document must follow the mandatory 15-section structure, covering everything from the Introduction and Functional Requirements to your Implementation Details, Challenges, and Future Enhancements.
-Crucially, Section 10 must contain screenshots of your working system and your ML model's evaluation metrics.